git/git.github.io/rev_news/draft/edition-1.md

 ### Developers

-* David Kastrup (dak at gnu.org) previously reimplemented significant parts of "git blame" for a vast gain in performance with complex histories and large files.
+* David Kastrup (dak at gnu.org) as of version 2.1.0 reimplemented significant parts of "git blame" for a vast gain in performance with complex histories and large files.
 As working on free software is his sole source of income, please consider contributing to his remuneration if